 Of course, it can be hard to control the first reaction when your hair is pulled unexpectedly… there is not much you can do about it.
-And then you can respond with calm and clear limits.
+Yet, try to manage your reaction and respond with calm and a clear limit.

 2. Physically block access to your hair, skin, or glasses

 3. Let the child know how you feel about it

 “I don’t want you to pull on my hair.”
 Pause.
 Give a short explanation: “It hurts” or “I am concerned my glasses will break.”

 You can use the phrase “I won’t let you.”
 This phrase shows that you are in control to keep him/her safe and to keep yourself safe.
 As much as children want and need independence, they also need to know that their parents know what they are doing and will keep everyone physically and emotionally safe.
 I like the way Janet Lansbury called it “Stay unruffled.”
 Another one I really like is “Respond in the moment, calmly, like a CEO.”
 It means we don’t take it personally and we are able to support them with respect and confidence.

 4. Sometimes you will need to stop what you are doing

 If your child continues trying to bite you, you will want to stop breastfeeding for a few minutes.
 If your child is pulling your hair, you might need to stand up.
 It might trigger tears.
 You can empathize with the emotion, and comfort your child.
 At the same time, you are not letting your child continue hurting you.
 You are setting firm and respectful limits.

 5. What kind of need my child has